RobotecAI/sig-simulation/rfcs/RFC Feature - Simulation Interfaces Integration.md

 This service allows to set the state of the simulation (*STOPPED*, *PAUSED*, *PLAYING*, *QUITTING*). \
 Service definition: [SimulationState](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/msg/SimulationState.msg)

-This service will be handled by `ROS 2 Simulator manager`.
+This service will be handled by `Simulation manager`.

 The transition from *PLAYING* or *PAUSED* to *STOPPED* will trigger level reloading.